CDRH/data_african_poetics/readme.md

 **How to Use This Repository:** This repository is intended for use with the [CDRH API](https://github.com/CDRH/api) and the [African Poetry Digital Portal Ruby on Rails application](https://github.com/CDRH/african_poetics).

-Data set is a Google Spreadsheet.
+The data set for contemporary African poets is a Google Spreadsheet.
 It must be saved as a CSV and uploaded to Data/CSV (File -> Download - Comma Seperated Values). [https://docs.google.com/spreadsheets/d/1u50HDal2Y_0yuat3GTyihmAnxXe62F16uljKBWzihT8/edit#gid=1063158215](https://docs.google.com/spreadsheets/d/1u50HDal2Y_0yuat3GTyihmAnxXe62F16uljKBWzihT8/edit#gid=1063158215)

-Ask Karin if you do not have permission to the spreadsheet orcontaining folder.
+Ask Karin if you do not have permission to the spreadsheet or containing folder.

-There are currently HTML files not being used, until these are worked into the site run data type CSV.
+There are currently HTML files not being used, until these are worked into the site run the "post" command with datatype CSV.

 `post -f csv`

 Text for searching featured poets is simply pasted into spreadsheet at this point, will eventually draw from html in source folder.

-Current chema fields for this project:
+Current schema fields for this project:

 - people = Alternate Names
 - title = Lastname, Firstname